Roopaish/Javascript-Projects/Clock-News/README.md

 # Clock-News

-Implementation of getDate() and New York Times api
+Implementation of Date() and New York Times api